STRIDES/NIHCloudLabAzure/docs/auto-shutdown-instance.md

 ### Auto-Shutdown:<a name="AS"></a>
 1. First login to Azure Portal
-2. Go to Virtual Machines (or if that option isn't available, use the search bar to find and open Virtual Machines)
+2. Go to virtual machines (or if that option isn't available, use the search bar to find and open virtual machines)
-3. Next select a Virtual Machine
+3. Next select a virtual machine
 4. Scroll to the Operations section and click Auto-Shutdown
 5. Fill in the required details
    - **Enabled:**  Enables/disabled the auto-shutdown